instructure/ruby-saml2/README.md

 About
 -----

-This library is for building a custom SAML 2.0 IdP with minimal headache.
+This library is for building a custom SAML 2.0 SP or IdP with minimal headache.
-A simple example of a Rails controller that just passes on an already authenticated user to a single SP.
+A simple example of a Rails controller that just passes on an already authenticated user to a single SP:

 ```ruby